nsat/space-services-user-guide/tutorials/adcs-lease/Readme.md

 ```

 Here the script is asserting that ADCS is still following the executed command.
-Since lat/lon coordinates are of type `float`, the values are compared with a margin of error, `LATLON_ERR_DEG`:
+Since lat/lon coordinates are of type `float`, the values are compared with a margin of error of 1 degree (`LATLON_ERR_DEG`):

 ```python
 def assert_tracking(hk, mode, lat, lon):